Predicting Sentence-Level Factuality of News and Bias of Media Outlets: Baseline Experiments

 \subsection{Learning Methods and Features Set}

-In data preparation, we only removed special characters.
-As a learning method, we used the SVM with linear kernel, and balanced classes using the \textit{undersampling}.
-We split our data to train (90\%), test (10\%), and applied the 10-fold cross-validation.
-We also applied the undersampling \citep{witten2016data} technique on the unbalanced classes.
-Finally, we implemented a set of experiments using four different model architectures inspired by \citeauthor{baly-etal-2018-predicting} (\citeyear{baly-etal-2018-predicting}), as follows:
+In data preparation, we segmented sentences using the spaCy library and only special characters were removed.
+As learning method, we used the SVM with linear kernel.
+We split our data into train (90\%), and test (10\%), and applied the 10-fold cross-validation.
+We also used the undersampling \citep{witten2016data} to balance the classes.
+Finally, a robust set of experiments was performed using four model architectures inspired by \citeauthor{baly-etal-2018-predicting} (\citeyear{baly-etal-2018-predicting}), which we describe in detail as follows: